 At the reporting date no loans were considered impaired.
 An allowance for expected credit losses has been recorded in accordance with AASB 9 Financial Instruments: recognition and measurement (Note 3).
 Loans to parishes, schools and other diocesan entities are guaranteed by the Trustee.
 A quarterly report on the position of these loans is provided to the Trustee and Bishop-in-Council.

-Loans approved but not advanced as at 31 December: 18,025,294 10,139,748 a) Derivatives not designated as hedging instruments
+Loans approved but not advanced as at 31 December:

 8 OTHER FINANCIAL ASSETS AND LIABILITIES